REBEL: Rule-based and Experience-enhanced LLMs for Initial Task Allocation in Multi-Human Multi-Robot Teams

 REBEL outperforms or is within 10% of AtRL, the SOTA Reinforcement Learning (RL) approach.

-REBEL's ITA plans accurately reflect user preferences by achieving the highest score for the objective that the user prioritized.
+REBEL outperforms all other baselines by generating ITA plans that accurately reflect user preferences by achieving the highest score for the objective the user prioritized.

-REBEL's flexibility enables functionality as a standalone framework and a dynamic inference-time extension to further enhance pre-trained RL-based ITA policies.
+REBEL's flexibility enables functionality as a standalone framework and a test-time adaptation module to enhance pre-trained SOTA RL-based ITA policies.